Teaching Mathematics, grades 5-12

 - Develop a mindset of continual and deliberate improvement.

-- Weekly practice assignments for formative feedback
+- Weekly practice assignments for formative feedback and to practice justifying pedagogical decisions

 - Observation of a problem-solving situation with (at least) two students